radiantlogic-v8/documentation-new/documentation/configuration/security/password-policies.md

 ### Allow a password to be changed after a certain number of days

 This value is stored in the pwdMinAge attribute of the cn=Password Policy entry.
 It holds the number of seconds that must elapse between modifications to the password.
 If this attribute is not present, 0 seconds is assumed.
-From the Main Control Panel, you can indicate the length of time in any combination of days, hours and/or minutes using “d” for days (e.g. 1d), “h” for hours (e.g. 4h), and “m” for minutes (e.g. 5m).
+From the Classic Control Panel, you can indicate the length of time in any combination of days, hours and/or minutes using “d” for days (e.g. 1d), “h” for hours (e.g. 4h), and “m” for minutes (e.g. 5m).
 A value of 1d 5h 45m would indicate a password could be changed after 1 day, 5 hours and 45 minutes.

 >[!note] Your password policy must uphold the following rule: pwdMinAge + pwdExpireWarning < pwdMaxAge.